The Advisory Board

-Edna B. Chun, DM is chief learning officer with HigherEd Talent.
+Edna B. Chun, DM teaches in the graduate Human Capital Management program in the Columbia University School of Professional Studies and is chief learning officer with HigherEd Talent.
 She has more than two decades of strategic human resource and diversity leadership experience in public higher education.
 Her work and publications focus on academic and administrative talent practices that build organizational capacity.
 A sought-after keynote speaker and facilitator, Chun is an award-winning author and thought leader with a major body of published work on diversity and human resource practices in higher education.
-As a nationally recognized expert in leadership development, she frequently advises universities and colleges on diversity strategic planning, total rewards strategy, talent acquisition and retention, change management and organizational effectiveness, cultural competence, and the integration of HR and diversity practices.
-Her particular expertise is in the development of concrete, research-based strategies that strengthen organizational synergy and build more inclusive cultures in support of institutional goals.
+As a nationally recognized expert in leadership development, she frequently advises universities and colleges on diversity strategic planning, total rewards strategy, talent acquisition and retention, change management and organizational development, cultural competence, inclusive pedagogy, and the integration of HR and diversity practices.
+Her expertise is in the development of concrete, research-based strategies that strengthen organizational synergy and build more inclusive cultures in support of institutional goals.

 Donna Qualters, PhD

 Donna Qualters, PhD is director of the Center for Learning and Teaching (CELT) and associate professor of public health and community medicine and education at Tufts University.
 In this capacity, Qualters facilitates the Academic Leadership Development program that provides leadership training and support to current and future leaders at Tufts.
 She is also the founder of the Chairs Roundtable.
 Qualters has been honored by The Professional Organization and Development Network in Higher Education (POD) for Innovation in Faculty Development, the ACE Women’s Network Women’s Leadership Award and the Tufts University Collaboration Award.